DavidMorano/system/src/libuc/strnxcmp/README.txt

 subroutines	description
 --------------------------------------------------------------------------------

+strnbasecmp	compare sensitively
-strnfoldcmp	compare insensitivelt uysing folded case strnkeycmp	compare the key parts of the given c-strings strnleadcmp	compare the leading part of a c-string strnncmp	the famous double counted c-string compare (case sensitive)
+strncasecmp	compare semi-insensitively using upper case strnfoldcmp	compare insensitively using folded case strnkeycmp	compare the key parts of the given c-strings strnleadcmp	compare the leading part of a c-string strnncmp	the famous double counted c-string compare (case sensitive)